rstatsinger/CSPartners/README.md

 # Qualifying Opportunities

-This section will help coach you in engaging prospects to qualify and validate them as good candidates to use Contrast.
+Use this deck to help you understand how to qualify and validate Contrast prospects: https://github.com/rstatsinger/CSPartners/blob/main/PartnerCoaching.pptx
-Please refer to this document:

 # Initial Hands-On Technical Enablement - WebGoat lab using Contrast Community Edition and Docker